 As regards, however, the words of God, “and I will harden the heart of Pharaoh”… Pharaoh and his followers, already of their own free will, without any constraint whatsoever, had rebelled by oppressing the strangers who were in their midst, having tyrannized over them with great injustice, as Scripture plainly states, “And he said unto his people, Behold, the people of the children of Israel is more numerous and mightier than we, come let us deal wisely with it”… The punishment which God then inflicted upon them was that He withheld from them the power of repentance, so that there should fall upon them that punishment which justice declared should he meted out to them. (שמנה פרקים להרמב”ם פ”ח)

 For Maimonides, the hardening of Pharaoh’s heart carries theological and philosophical significance.
+It doesn’t merely predict stubborn behavior; it symbolizes, more specifically, the inability to repent.
 Though each person possesses free will, and though God grants man the opportunity to repent for his misdeeds, the invitation is not extended indefinitely.
 At some point, it’s too late to file a plea bargain.
 This is true of secular law, and, Maimonides tells us, it is true of Jewish law, too.

 Approach #2: Archaeological / Mythological